Surrey Docks Farm Youth Programme

 Family Piglets is an opportunity for children aged 2- 5 (accompanied by an adult) to experience informal learning in the great outdoors.
 Activities involve caring for the animals, taking the pony on walks, nature trails, arts and crafts, fire making, food growing and cooking nutritious meals in the wildlife garden.

-Our weekend Youth Clubs engage young people aged 11-13 to enjoy informal, outdoor learning at the Farm.
+Our weekend Young Farmers Clubs engage young people aged 11-13 to enjoy informal, outdoor learning at the Farm.
 Young people care for the animals, grow their own food, cook healthy meals and lead their own environmental and social action projects.
 Young people have the opportunity to go on trips and demonstrate their achievements through AQA awards.

 During the school holidays we offer full day sessions for young people aged 8 – 13 to become a farmer for one or more days!
 Young people will learn how to care for our animals – from mucking out the sheep to taking a ferret for a walk – and take part in gardening, nature and craft activities.